subquery/documentation/docs/indexer/run_publish/publish.md

 To create your first project, head to [SubQuery Managed Service](https://managedservice.subquery.network).
 You'll need to authenticate with your GitHub account to login.

-On first login, you will be asked to authorize SubQuery.
+On first login, you will be asked to authorise SubQuery.
 We only need your email address to identify your account, and we don't use any other data from your GitHub account for any other reasons.
-In this step, you can also request or grant access to your GitHub Organization account so you can post SubQuery projects under your GitHub Organization instead of your personal account.
+In this step, you can also request or grant access to your GitHub Organisation account so you can post SubQuery projects under your GitHub Organisation instead of your personal account.

 ![Revoke approval from a GitHub account](/assets/img/run_publish/project_auth_request.png)